-Are you looking for the most rugged phone in 2022?
+Are you looking for the most rugged phone in 2023 with a reasonable budget?
 Our robust list of drop, shock, and waterproof phones will help make your buying decision a little easier.

-Check out this page for a list of the best-rugged phones on the market today.
+Check out this page for a list of the best-rugged smartphone on the market today.

 The Motorola Defy rugged smartphone has been officially launched.
 The mobile phone is IP68 and military standard certified to survive extreme conditions.
 Motorola says the phone has double-sealed housing and can survive up to 5 feet in water for 35 minutes.

 It is also resistant to sand, dust and dirt, moisture, and salt.
 The Motorola Defy is also vibration and rotation tested.
-This phone can withstand MIL-SPEC 810H extreme temperatures and can withstand repeated drops from up to 6 feet.
+This phone can withstand MIL-SPEC 810H extreme temperatures and repeated drops up to 6 feet.
 Motorola Defy (2021) can also be cleaned with soap and mild disinfectant.

 Motorola Defy runs on Android 10, and the company claims Android 11 support is coming soon.
 It has a 6.5-inch HD+ display with dual SIM slots (Nano) and Corning Gorilla Glass Victus protection.

-The phone is powered by a Qualcomm Snapdragon 662 SoC paired with 4GB of RAM.
+A Qualcomm Snapdragon 662 SoC powers the phone with 4GB of RAM.
 The internal storage is listed as 64 GB and can be further expanded using a microSD card.

-The Motorola Defy boasts a triple rear camera setup comprising a 48-megapixel main sensor with f/1.8 aperture, a 2-megapixel depth sensor, and a 2-megapixel macro camera.
+The Motorola Defy boasts a triple rear camera setup comprising a 48-megapixel primary sensor with f/1.8 aperture, a 2-megapixel depth sensor, and a 2-megapixel macro camera.
 It also has an 8-megapixel selfie camera.